Reviews You Can Rely On

 Credit: Katie Brown

 The Gregory Nano 18L and REI Flash 22L are unisex bags that are versatile across activities but in slightly differing ways.
 The Nano wears like your typical hydration bag, and at 18L, doesn't hold quite as much as some counterparts.
-The hip belt is also webbing only, which can prevent movement of the bag on your back, but can also create friction around the waistline.
+The hip belt is also webbing only, which can prevent movement of the bag on your back, but can then also create friction around the waistline.
 At the same time, it is streamlined and well-built — a great option for those with a slightly longer torso.
-The Flash, on the other hand, is easily strapped down to a small size that comes in slightly lighter than the Nano, but at 22L, is able to carry a bit more and has a hip belt with just enough extra structure to wear a bit better.
+The Flash, on the other hand, is easily strapped down to a compact size.
+It comes in slightly lighter than the Nano, at 22L, and can carry a bit more, plus it has a hip belt with just enough extra structure to improve its wear.

-On the other hand, the Venture Pal and Cotopaxi Batac both have a simple design, with just enough pockets and features to be useful, but lacking a lot of the frills others can boast — like a hip belt, hydration port, or padding.
-However, they're both lightweight and impressively packable, with a large enough capacity to get you through a day stuck in the airport or the office.
-Similar in versatility, the Venture Pal and Batac both make great bags for the gym or library due to their simple spaciousness - one just might be slightly more aesthetically pleasing, if that is an important factor for you.
+On the other hand, the Venture Pal and Cotopaxi Batac both have a simple design, with just enough pockets and features to be useful, but lacking a lot of the frills other daypacks boast, like a hip belt, hydration port, or padding.
+However, they're both lightweight and impressively packable, with a large enough capacity to get you through a day stuck in the airport or to the office.
+Similar in versatility, the Venture Pal and Batac make great bags for the gym or library due to their simple spaciousness, and some may find them slightly more aesthetically pleasing than other models, if that is an important factor for you.

 daypack womens - the venture pal and cotopaxi batac side-by-side shows a comparison...